Key Takeaway

 Based on the Phase 3 trial timeline and typical FDA review processes, orforglipron could reach the market in late 2026 or 2027.
 This depends on several factors including how quickly Eli Lilly submits their data and how long the FDA takes to review it.

-If you are interested in starting GLP-1 treatment now rather than waiting, FormBlends offers personalized compounded medications today.
-You do not have to put your health goals on hold for a future drug launch.
+If you're interested in starting GLP-1 treatment now rather than waiting, FormBlends offers personalized compounded medications today.
+You don't have to put your health goals on hold for a future drug launch.

 How Orforglipron Compares to Current Options